-I will add my voice to the growing number of people committed to getting recognition for older people; that they are potentially an asset to society and deserve a better retirement life.
+I will add my voice, as an advocate, to the growing number of people committed to getting recognition for older people; that they are potentially an asset to society and deserve a better, more fulfilling retirement life.

 We will show the governments and the people of the Developed Nations that older people still have much to offer and contribute: